A New Torus Generator for AGAMA: Fundamentals

 \subsection{Point transformations}

 We combine an HJ map with a point transformation $\vx\leftrightarrow\vX\equiv(R,z,\phi)$.
 With $P_i$ the momentum conjugate to $X_i$, the generating function of a point transformation is

 The derivatives of $\cG$ yield the mapping between the momenta of the two systems.
-The choice of point transformation depends on which HJ map has been chosen and we defer details to Section~\ref{sec:PtTrans}.
+The choice of point transformation depends on which HJ map has been chosen and we defer details to Appendix~\ref{sec:PtTrans}.
 Here we note that the map always involves a confocal ellipsoidal coordinate system that is defined by the $z$ coordinates $\pm\Delta$ of its foci.
-Shell orbits $J_r=0$ can be accurately fitted by ellipses in the meridional plane.
-Given actions $\vJ$, one integrates one quadrant of the shell orbit $\vJ_{\rm sh}=(0,J_z,J_\phi)$ and chooses $\Delta$ such that it is closely fitted by the ellipse